Submitting and processing complaints at MU

 The submission of complaints at Masaryk University is governed by Rector's Directive No. 3/2008, on the Processing and Registration of Complaints, Motions and Petitions at Masaryk University.
 In accordance with this directive, a complaint constitutes a submission whereby individuals turn to MU or its constituent parts for protection of their personal or legally stipulated rights.
 Complaints also include submissions made by affected persons in accordance with section 175 of Act No. 500/2004 Coll., the Administrative Procedure Code.

-1. Submitting complaints (verbal, telephone, e-mail)
+1. Submitting complaints

-- designation of the matter in question,
+- specification of the matter of the submission,

 - date and signature.

 (4) Anonymous submissions will be processed only in case their content suggests the occurrence of serious misconduct or a breach of the law.
-Confusing complaints which fail to communicate the matter at hand will not be processed.

 (5) Each submission is assessed on its own merit, i.e. according to the actual contents and regardless of how it is marked by the complainant.